 UPDATE: Turns out Disney’s definition of “real” is nothing more than a plastic LED blade coming out of the hilt using a sort of retractable light-up tape measure-like mechanism.
 Got our hopes up for nothing, boys and girls.

 If you are a sci-fi fan, particularly a Star Wars fan, you have likely thought about or at least considered the possibility of owning a lightsaber, the iconic weapon of choice between the Jedi and the Sith alike.
-Over the years, more recently as technology has advanced, various metal-workers, fans, and artisans of sorts have all tried their hands at making a realistic lightsaber.
+Over the years, more recently as the technology has advanced, various metal-workers, fans, and artisans of sorts have all tried their hands at making a “real” lightsaber.
 And while some are closer than others, it seems Disney is actually working on one as well.

 Earlier this week on Thursday, a press event regarding the Disney Parks focused on the date in which the highly-anticipated Avengers Campus would open.
 However, while Marvel was the main course, Star Wars was a very exciting dessert, so to speak.
 Apparently, Josh D’Amaro, the Chairman of Disney’s Parks, Experiences, and Products ended the conference by unveiling a truly real, working lightsaber and flat out confirmed to viewers that yes, “it’s real”.